MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/install-microsoft-identity-manager-for-user-profiles-in-sharepoint-server.md

 description: "Learn about Microsoft Identity Manager (MIM) and how it's used for importing user profile information in SharePoint Server."
 ---

-# Install Microsoft Identity Manager for User Profiles in SharePoint Servers
+# Install Microsoft Identity Manager for User Profiles in SharePoint Server

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]